SYMPTOMS AND SIGNS of Asperger’s:

 SOCIAL TRAITS

-1. Failure to Develop Friendships.
+Failure to Develop Friendships.
 Children who have Asperger’s syndrome may have difficulty cultivating friendships.
 They may not connect with their peers due to a lack of social skills.
 They may find it hard to talk to other children or to participate in group activities.
-They desire to fit in socially and have friends but have a great deal of difficulty making effective social connections and are frequently a target for bullying and teasing.
+They desire to fit in socially and have friends, but have a great deal of difficulty making effective social connections and are frequently a targets for bullying and teasing.
 Many of them are at risk for developing mood disorders, such as anxiety or depression, especially in adolescence.

-This can be difficult for a child with Asperger’s syndrome as they may want very deeply to connect with their peers.
+This can be difficult for a child with Asperger’s syndrome, as they may want very deeply to connect with their peers.
 Oppositely, some children with Asperger’s syndrome have no desire to make friends and will prefer to be by themselves.

 See Friendships